slocoro/dotfiles/README.md

 stow zsh
 ```

-To track a new set of dotfiles create a directory in the root of this project and copy the contents of the package using `rsnyc` to maintain the directory structure
+To track a new set of dotfiles create a directory in the root of this project and copy the contents of the package using `rsync` to maintain the directory structure

 ```
 rsync -R .config/karabiner/karabiner.json dotfiles/karabiner
 ```

-### TODO

-- automate installation of all packages using script